ART EXPEDITION WITH IDRIS MURPHY IN THE EASTERN MACDONNELL RANGES, NORTHERN TERRITORY

 The MacDonnell Ranges stretch out for hundreds of kilometres on both sides of Alice Springs, like a long, craggy spine, twisting through the countryside.
 The traditional owners, the Arrernte people, believed giant caterpillars called the Yeperenye formed the Ranges.
 The area is known for its spectacular natural features, ancient petroglyphs and rugged countryside.

 ROSS RIVER RESORT

-Ross River Homestead is situated 83km east of Alice Springs and offers a taste of the Australian outback's pioneering history.
+Ross River Homestead is situated 83km east of Alice Springs.
 Based around the original 1890's Loves Creek Homestead, this unique resort offers a variety of accommodation options for your outback experience.
 It was first established as an outstation of Undoolya Station and it is thought that the foreman at the nearby Arltunga Gold town built the homestead in 1898.

 The MacDonnell Ranges bioregion has an arid climate, which is modified to some extent by the mountain ranges.
 During late May, when we'll be visiting, the temperatures ranges from a warm 23 degrees during the day and can drop to a chilly low of 8 degrees in the evening.
 Perfect weather for painting outdoors during the day and sipping wine in front of an open fire at night.

 Accommodation includes individual freestanding cabins with an ensuite bathroom, reverse cycle air-conditioning, bar fridge and tea and coffee facilities.
 Each cabin sleeps two.
 There is a choice of twin share or single occupancy with a queen and single beds in each cottage.
 Meals are fully catered with dining in the historic homestead.